Find a spider by...

 This species may be found on or under green leaves in damp forest environments and it is not normally seen in association with any kind of insect-trapping web

-Unknown but probably harmless to humans
+The toxicity of this spider is unknown but it probably is harmless to humans

 The correct scientific name for this spider is uncertain but its overall shape and colour seem to be sufficiently similar to